Page Contents

 M390

 M390 is becoming increasingly popular and is arguably the best steel you can find currently.
-M390 has incredible edge retention, is highly resistant to corrosion, and is also very tough.
+M390 has incredible retention, is highly resistant to corrosion, and is also very tough.
 The only downside to M390 is it is a pain to resharpen.
 This is a downfall easily remedied by more experience with sharpening, or simply sending your knife back to the manufacturer for a quick “spa treatment.”

 CPM-20CV